electrode-io/electrode/docs/chapter1/quick-start/start-with-app.md

 $ ignite generate-app
 ```

 Fill out the information for your app.
-You can press enter for all the defaults, except for specifying a name for your app.
+You can press enter to select all the defaults, except for specifying a name for your app.

 For example:

 ![](/images/generator-app-quick-start.png)

-After the app's been created and `npm install` completed, you can start the app in dev mode:
+After the app is created and the `npm install` is completed, you can start the app in dev mode:

 ```bash
 $ cd electrode-app
 $ clap dev
 ```

-When it's ready, you should see something like this in your terminal:
+When the app starts, you should see the status in your terminal:

 ![Hello Electrode](/images/dev-started.png)

-Now open [localhost:3000](http://localhost:3000/) in your browser to access the app.
-Hello Electrode!
+Now open [localhost:3000](http://localhost:3000/) in your browser to access the app Hello Electrode!

 ![Hello Electrode](/images/hello-electrode.png)

 Go ahead and play around with the app.
 View the page source to see the Server Side Rendered HTML.
 Refresh the page to see the SSR content load immediately before React starts running.

-## Further Explorations
+## Additional Commands

-To view all the development tasks available type `clap`.
+To view all the development tasks available enter the following:
+ `clap`.

-To start in hot mode:
+To start in hot mode, enter the following command:

 ```bash
 $ clap hot
 ```

-To build your app for production deployment:
+To build your app for a production deployment:

 ```bash
 $ clap build